I’ve been receiving a lot of guest post requests lately on my other website, and I do allow guest posts, but I can hardly accept any.

 I developed enough experience to spot the ones that most likely promise a bad guest post.

-And I want to add quality content to my WordPress blog, not poor content.
+And I want to add quality content to my WordPress blog, not low-quality, spun articles.

 When I first started allowing guest posts, I was fooled pretty easily. 🙂